-Good inventory management software will help track stock in real time and make the process more efficient.
+Good inventory management software can help track stock in real time and make the process more efficient.
 Accurate demand forecasts are just as critical, and demand sensing technology can be very helpful.

 Multiple techniques are used for inventory management in supply chain, and different businesses choose to follow different models, from Just-in-Time (JIT; order when you need), ABC Analysis (inventory is divided into three categories in descending value) and Vendor Managed Inventory (VMI; suppliers plan and manage inventory levels) to setting par levels (the minimum quantity of product that must be in stock) and practicing the First-In First-Out (FIFO; oldest stock is sold first) method, to name just a few.
 But they all serve one purpose: maintaining a tight control over your inventory.

-The unified platform, with real-time reporting tools and dashboards, will analyze spend data and provide accurate spend visibility, which helps organizations actually understand their direct spend and connect that activity to realized value.
-It will also help identify additional savings opportunities.
-Contract management and supplier management tools will consolidate relevant data, cut down on delays, improve transparency, and reduce supply chain-related risks.
+The unified platform, with real-time reporting tools and dashboards, analyzes spend data and provides accurate spend visibility, which helps organizations understand their direct spend and connect that activity to realized value.
+It also helps identify additional savings opportunities.
+Contract management and supplier management tools consolidate relevant data, cut down on delays, improve transparency, and reduce supply chain-related risks.

 Sharing and managing data among all involved parties — suppliers, internal departments, transportation — is critical so that both raw materials and end products are produced, packed, shipped and delivered without delay.
 For this collaboration to run efficiently, all parties must have access to accurate, real-time data relating to shipment processes, customs clearances and demand forecasts.